Biden in NYC: Nation must come together to end gun violence - The Boston Globe

 “There’s no amendment that’s absolute,” Biden insisted.
 “When the amendment was passed, it didn’t say anybody can own a gun — any kind of gun — and any kind of weapon.”

-The president was joined by New York lawmakers, Attorney General Merrick Garland, Gov. Kathy Hochul and Mayor Eric Adams, a former police captain.
+The president was joined by New York lawmakers, Attorney General Merrick Garland, Governor Kathy Hochul, and Mayor Eric Adams, a former police captain.
 Once an outspoken critic of his own department and someone who was beaten by police as a teenager, Adams portrayed himself during his campaign as someone who could bridge the divide between the New York Police Department and activists pushing for major change.

 Advertisement

-“We understand how serious this moment is,” Adams said, telling Biden, “Mayor Adams, reporting for duty, ready to serve.”

-Biden listened in on a gun violence strategic partnership meeting, a daily get-together for local, state and federal leaders who share intelligence and information on specific cases.
-He then headed to a school in Queens to hear firsthand from a frontline violence intervention community group about efforts to prevent violence.

 Guns are at the center of the debate as the nation grapples with homicides that spiked nationally in 2020, the final year of the Trump administration.
-Even before the spike, 75% of all homicides in the U.S. were due to firearm injuries and guns were responsible for 91% of youth homicides, according to a January report by the U.S. Centers for Disease Control on gun violence and suicides over 2018-19.
+Even before the spike, 75 percent of all homicides in the United States were because of firearm injuries, and guns were responsible for 91 percent of youth homicides, according to a January report by the US Centers for Disease Control on gun violence and suicides for 2018-19.

 This comes as Americans purchased a record number of firearms in 2020.
 Law enforcement officers recovered historically high numbers of firearms last year and are coming across more firearms stripped of serial numbers, making them impossible to trace.
 And early data suggests that the period between when a gun was purchased and used in a crime and recovered by police has shortened, compared with earlier years.

-To combat this, the Biden administration is clamping down more on traders of “ghost guns,” homemade firearms that lack serial numbers used to trace them and that are often purchased without a background check.
+To combat this, the Biden administration is clamping down more on traders of “ghost guns,” homemade firearms that lack serial numbers and that are often purchased without a background check.

+Federal strike forces are deployed to New York and other cities, aimed at cracking down on gun trafficking.
+Federal agents are embedded in homicide units in police departments around the country, and the US Marshals Service regularly conducts fugitive sweeps to arrest people with outstanding state or federal warrants.

 Advertisement